 But the mellow got harshed in 1970.
 As more drugs and less idealistic people moved in, the Placitas utopia grew funky.
-Two badass hippies, Robert Copeland and George Jonas, reportedly wanted to take over Grant’s Lower Farm commune and others say it was a simple argument over communal furniture.
+Reports vary: Some say a few hippies reportedly wanted to take over Grant’s Lower Farm commune and others say it was a simple argument over communal furniture.
 Either way, Grant fought back.

 Eighteen years later, the mystery broke.

 But who were the dead people?
 Were their killers rival pot traffickers?
-Definitely not cool, man.
+Definitely not cool, dude.